jvirico/mouse_CT_3D_reconstruction/README.md

 # 3D reconstruction of a mouse CT
+*Part of the code has been borrowed from [5].
+Thanks to R. Marabini for his lessons and insights on tomographic reconstruction techniques.*

 ## Introduction
 A CT scan or computed tomography scan (formerly known as computed axial tomography or CAT scan) is a medical imaging technique used in radiology to get detailed images of the body noninvasively for diagnostic purposes.